 In some cases a pouch is not possible.
 Instead, surgeons create a permanent opening in your abdomen (ileal stoma) through which stool is passed for collection in an attached bag.

-If your disease involves more than your rectum, you will require a surveillance colonoscopy every one to two years.
-You will need a surveillance colonoscopy beginning as soon as eight years after diagnosis if the majority of your colon is involved, or 15 years if only the left side of your colon is involved.
+If your disease involves more than your rectum, you will require a surveillance colonoscopy every 1 to 2 years.
+This begins as soon as eight years after diagnosis if the majority of colon is involved.
+Or 15 years after diagnosis if only the left side of your colon is involved.

 Lifestyle and home remedies